Hard Water Stain Remover

 Lemon juice is an excellent natural cleaning product.
 Lemon juice contains citric acid which is a deodorant and can be used to clean glass and to remove stains from aluminum and porcelain.
 Lemon juice cuts through grease and removes perspiration on other stains from clothing, and it is a milk lightener or bleach if used with sunlight.
 Lemon juice can also be used to help dissolve soap scum and hard water deposits.
 Lemon juice is also great for cleaning and shining up copper and brass.
 Lemon juice can be mixed with vinegar or baking soda to make cleaning pastes.
 Lemons can also be used to scrub dishes, surfaces, and stains.
 Lemon essential oil has antiviral, antibacterial, antifungal and cleansing properties.
 Lemon essential oil works well on odors and may also have whitening properties, although lemon juice probably works better for this.
 The best thing about using lemons for cleaning is the nice smell they leave behind.

-Get Recipe / Learn More at DIY Confessions
+Learn MORE at DIY Confessions

 To help with slow website load, we have put all photos for this article here: View photo gallery.